department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ## Old law pensions

 View rates for disability and death pension programs that were available <b>before July 1, 1960</b>.
-These types of benefits are sometimes called  "Old law" pensions.
+These types of benefits are sometimes called  "old law" pensions.

 <b>Note:</b> These rates reflect a 2.8% cost of living increase effective December 1, 2018.